 Step 5 Develop and end of life plan to quickly dispose of excess assets.
 As soon as assets are migrated to cloud solutions, you should be able to not only reduce maintenance costs immediately but possibly get real value by selling your retired asset.

-Good luck in your data center plan!
+Good luck with your data center plan!

 Mark is the Founder and CEO of ReluTech.
 With many years of experience in the technology field, Mark is the leading force of ReluTech’s stride to change the future of the industry.
 Outside of the office, Mark enjoys swimming, playing ping pong, collecting comic books, and traveling with his family.